vasishth/IntroBDAatHPI/README.md

-## Welcome to The Open HPI MOOC Introduction to Bayesian Data Analysis
+## Welcome to The Open HPI online course: Introduction to Bayesian Data Analysis

 # The course

-You can access the course here (link coming January 2023).
+You can access the [Open HPI](https://open.hpi.de/) course here (link coming January 2023).

 # The instructors